cea-hpc/modules/doc/source/modulefile.rst

  :mfcmd:`getenv` command should be preferred over the Tcl global variable ``env`` to query environment variables.

+.. mfcmd:: getvariant variant [value]

+ Returns value of designated *variant*.
+If *variant* is not defined, *value* is returned if set, an empty string is returned otherwise.
+The :mfcmd:`getvariant` command should be preferred over the :mfvar:`ModuleVariant` Tcl array to query a variant value.

+ When modulefile is evaluated in *display* mode, :mfcmd:`getvariant` returns *variant* name enclosed in curly braces (e.g., ``{variant}``).

+ .. only:: html

+    .. versionadded:: 4.8

 .. mfcmd:: is-avail modulefile...

  The :mfcmd:`is-avail` command returns a true value if any of the listed